michal-harish/graphstream/README.md

 ## Introduction and Use Case
 </a>

-### Introduction to Stream Processing paradigm
+### Introduction to Distributed Stream Processing

-Stream Processing is a super-abstraction for both real-time and batch processing: its primary objectives are throughput and scalability, not low-latency processing, altghouth that becomes an option too.
+Stream Processing is a super-abstraction for both real time and batch processing: its primary objectives are throughput and scalability, not low-latency processing, altghouth that becomes an option too.
 Defined as such it can be seen as a micro-batch processing capable of processing efficiently batches as small as a single record/message and at the same time large backlogs ressembling the batch inputs we're used to with Hadoop and Spark.

-Besides the primary objectives it so happens that large stream processing pipelines are a bit easier to reason about in terms of applications ecosystem and their components and infrastructure have a [lot in common with the Unix Philosophy](http://www.confluent.io/blog/apache-kafka-samza-and-the-unix-philosophy-of-distributed-data), i.e. small components with simple functionality composed together by abstract input and output streams.
+Besides the primary objectives it so happens that large stream processing pipelines are a bit easier to reason about and operate in terms of applications ecosystem.
+Their architecture and infrastructure have a [lot in common with the Unix Philosophy](http://www.confluent.io/blog/apache-kafka-samza-and-the-unix-philosophy-of-distributed-data), i.e. small components with simple functionality composed together by abstract input and output streams, except they add the *distributed* element into the mix - if you're not familiar with the basics of distributed data streams - read about [Kafka]()

 ### VisualDNA Identity Graph